-claim, a creditor may file a "proof of claim" in the proceeding.
-85 If a creditor does not file a proof of claim, the debtor or trustee may file a claim on the creditor's behalf.
-86
+a proof of claim, the debtor or trustee may file a claim on the creditor's behalf.

 The Code broadly defines "claim."
 Specifically, "claim" means a

 - (A) right to payment, whether or not such right is reduced to judgment, liquidated, unliquidated, fixed, contingent, matured, unmatured, disputed, undisputed, legal, equitable, secured, or unsecured; or - (B) right to an equitable remedy for breach of performance if such breach gives rise to a right to payment, whether or not such right to an equitable remedy is reduced to judgment, fixed, contingent, matured, unmatured, disputed, undisputed, secured, or unsecured.